tableflip/nodebot-workshop/exercises/spin_motor_spin/problem.md

 __Attach a motor to pin 9 and start it spinning!__

-* Use `board.wait` to stop the motor spinning after 2 seconds.
+* Use `board.wait` to stop the motor spinning after **2 seconds**
-* Start it spinning again after another second.
+* Start it spinning again after another second
-* Ensure this loop repeats infinitely.
+* Ensure this loop repeats infinitely

 Hint: You could use the motor `start` and `stop` events to stop/start the motor.